 Warm weather advisory issued for several provinces, districts

-It states that the Heat Index, the temperature felt on human body is expected to increase up to ‘Caution level’ at some places in Northern, North-central, North-western, Sabaragamuwa provinces and in Trincomalee, Batticaloa, Colombo and Gampaha districts.
+It states that heat index, the temperature felt on human body is likely to increase up to ‘Caution level’ at some places in Northern, North-central, Western, North-western, Sabaragamuwa, and Southern provinces and in Trincomalee, and Batticaloa districts.

 As per the advisory, under the ‘Caution’ level of temperature, fatigue is possible with prolonged exposure and activity while continuing activity could result in heat cramps.